tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Steel Fist of the Crusader

-_Recharge 6+:_ When you hit a demon with an attack, you may roll an extra d6 for damage for every positive relationship point you have with a divine heroic figure (champion: d8; epic: d12).
+_Recharge 6+:_ When you hit a demon with an attack, you may roll an extra d6 for damage for every positive relationship point you have with a divine heroic figure, d8 at champion tier, and d12 at epic tier.

 **Quirk:** Becomes increasingly paranoid about demons.